grafana/xk6/README.md

 ## Library usage

+>Breaking changes since v0.14.0:
-> !Breaking change: since v0.14.0 `xk6.Builder.Build` function no longer reads environment variables to complete missing attributes.
+> - `xk6.Builder.Build` function no longer reads environment variables to complete missing attributes.
 Use `xk6.FromOSEnv()` to create a builder from environment variables and then complete or override attributes as needed.
+> - dependencies and replacements are now defined as arrays of strings following go mod path replacement format

 ```go
 // create builder with defaults from environment variables